Dimitrool/reversi-bot/README.md

 # reversi-bot
-Reversi bot uses alpha-Beta pruning that uses alpha-beta pruning algorithm for choosing a move.
+Reversi bot that uses alpha-beta pruning algorithm for choosing a move.
 Depth of the algorithm is variable (4-8 moves ahead).
-Heuristics for playing board has also been used
+Heuristics for playing board has also been used.